- Best hard drive upgrades for PS4

 Once the screw is removed, you can just pull the drive caddy out horizontally from the PS4's body.

-To replace the hard drive in the PS4 Slim, you'll just need to unscew the single screw that holds the caddy in place.
+To replace the hard drive in the PS4 Slim and PS4 Pro, you'll just need to unscew the single screw that holds the caddy in place.

 You will then be able to slide out the hard drive caddy.

 Step five: releasing the hard drive

 There are four more screws that hold the hard drive to its metal frame.
 These sit on its sides, and can be released using the same Phillips screwdriver you used to free the HDD frame.

 It's just the screws we need to take off, though.
 You'll also notice some rubbery bits the screws rest against to absorb any shocks to the drive: leave those there.

-This is pretty much the same process for replacing the hard drive of the PS4 Slim.
+This is pretty much the same process for replacing the hard drive of the PS4 Slim and PS4 Pro.

 Step six: Swap the hard drives and replace

 Once you've freed up the original hard drive, it's simply a case of putting your new hard disk or SSD inside, then reversing the process you've just performed.
 So put those four screws in the sides, get the caddy back in the PS4, fasten it in place with the large screw and put the shiny plastic HDD cover back on the PS4.

-If you have the PS4 Slim, the the process will be the same.
-Place the hard drive into the caddy, secure, then slot it back into the PS4 Slim, screw it in, and replace the plastic clip.
+If you have the PS4 Slim or PS4 Pro, the process will be the same.
+Place the hard drive into the caddy, secure, then slot it back into the Slim or Pro console, screw it in, and replace the plastic cover.

 If the hard drive doesn't fit, are you sure you checked it was a 9.5mm-tall or less 2.5-inch SATA drive before buying?